Francesco Calavalle - ESR 13, July 2018 - present

 At Chalmers, Sweden (September-October 2019) for training in low temperature electrical measurements,

-At LEEDS, United Kingdom (March 2020) for training in spintronics materials growth.
+At ETH, Switzerland (February 2020) for training in 2D materials growth.

 Advanced hybrid organic spintronic devices with small spin-orbit coupling